This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Our code splits up discrete addition and subtraction cases by this heuristic:

-The implemented heuristic, although slightly different from the traditional ways to solve the problem, is well suited to this architectural implementation making the code not only readable and simple but more importantly, exact.
+Although slightly different from the traditional methods of solving the problem, the implemented heuristic is well suited to this architectural implementation, keeping the code readable, simple, and, more importantly, exact.

 Multiplication